artefactory/french-box-office/notebooks/session11/instructions_for_session11.md

 * Install [Git](https://git-scm.com/downloads)

-* Open a shell (conda Prompt if you are on Windows, Terminal is your are on Mac)
+* Open a shell (conda Prompt if you are on Windows, Terminal if you are on Mac)

 * Clone the github repository, and go to the root of the repository:
 ```bash